-We maintain external and internal trust funds to fund our share of certain costs associated with the decommissioning of our coowned nuclear plants.
+We maintain external and internal funds to fund our share of certain costs associated with the decommissioning of our coowned nuclear plants.
 The allocation of equity and fixed income securities in these funds is designed to provide returns to be used to fund decommissioning and to offset inflationary increases in decommissioning costs; however, the fair value of funds is exposed to price fluctuations in equity markets and changes in interest rates.
 We actively monitor the investment performance of the funds and periodically review asset allocation in accordance with our nuclear decommissioning fund investment policy.

-The fair value of our nuclear decommissioning funds, both external and internal, declined approximately 13% in value year-to-date as of March 31, 2020 as a result of market conditions following the COVID-19 pandemic.
-We expect to perform an analysis of funding adequacy in 2021 and potential changes, if any, in funding requirements will be evaluated at that time.
+With the rebound in the financial markets in the second quarter of 2020, the fair value of our nuclear decommissioning funds, both external and internal, recovered to year-end 2019 levels after having declined by 13% in the first quarter of the year as a result of market conditions due to the COVID-19 pandemic.
+The year-to-date increase as of June 30, 2020, is 0.1%.
 For additional information regarding our nuclear decommissioning funds, see Note 1(i) in Notes to Consolidated Financial Statements in our 2019 Form 10-K.